Blood Glucose to mmol/L Converter

 Converting a Blood Glucose Reading for a Healthcare Consultation

-Imagine a person with diabetes, accustomed to monitoring their blood sugar in mg/dL, records a reading of 126 mg/dL.
-They are preparing for an appointment with a new doctor who practices in a country where mmol/L is the standard.
-To accurately communicate their levels, they need to convert this value.
+Imagine a person accustomed to monitoring their blood sugar in mg/dL records a reading of 126 mg/dL and prepares for an appointment with a doctor who practices in mmol/L.

 Here's how the conversion works: